hadjTahar/qorex/README.md

 ### License:

-Currently GP, may definitely change in the future
+Currently GPL, may definitely change in the future